 It should be:

-I’ll start with this one as it’s probably the most important.
+This is probably the most important rule.
 Making false claims about your services is a big no no as far as Google is concerned.
-I’ve seen entire AdWords campaigns taken down by Google’s standards audits because the website they were directing traffic to were making promises that Google felt were questionable.
+I’ve seen entire AdWords campaigns taken down by Google’s standards audits because the website they were directing traffic to was making some claims that Google felt were questionable.

-The Goldilocks rule of content.
 Write too little and Google and your users won’t have enough to get a good feel for your business.
-Write to much and you’re waffling and people won’t be bothered to read it.
+Write too much and you’re waffling and people won’t be bothered to read it.
 Google is well aware of people’s poor attention spans on the internet!

-Couldn’t be bothered to write your own content so you just ripped off someone else’s?
-You might as well not bother with your website then.
+Didn’t have time to write your own content, so you just copied someone else’s?
 If Google matches your content to another website and deems it as plagiarism it will bury you.

-It’s true that you may well have followed all the rules to get yourself to the top of Google but still it fails to generate enquiries.
-When this happens you need to take the time to find out why?
-If you know that people are searching for and finding your business online, visiting your website but then not enquiring then there is something wrong with the site.
-Google will only go so far.
-After all it is still just a machine and not a human pair of eyes.
-If visits aren’t converting into enquiries you have a problem.
+It’s true that you may well have followed all of the rules to help get yourself to the top of Google, but still it fails to generate enquiries.
+When this happens you need to take the time to find out why.
+If you know that people are searching for and finding your business online, visiting your website but not enquiring, then there is something wrong with the site.
+If visits aren’t converting into enquiries you may have a problem.

 A common cause of a poor conversion rate is that maybe your visitor isn’t left with any reason to get in touch.
 This is where your content can sometimes be working against you.
 If you’ve gone to great lengths to ensure that every possible question a visitor could have is efficiently answered by your website, then you’ve actually scored an own goal.
-As now they don’t have a reason to get in touch.
+Now they don’t have a reason to get in touch!

-Your website’s job is to sell your business to your visitor.
-Not answer every question under the sun.
+Your website’s job is to sell your business to your visitors, but you don’t need to answer every question under the sun.
 Your visitors should be filled with confidence that your business is just what they’ve been looking for and they should want to get in touch to find out more.

-Great content and a well laid out site with useful calls to action encouraging enquiries is the key to a high conversion rate.
+Great content and a well laid out site with useful calls to action that encourage enquiries is the key to a high conversion rate.